MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-overview-html5-web-console.md

 6. Create any number of widgets in the dashboard without any predefined layout selection.

-7. Easily move, reposition and resize the widgets in the dashboard.
+7. Easily move, reposition, and resize the widgets in the dashboard.

 8. View the dashboards in full screen without the monitoring tree view.